simpledasz/simpledasz/README.md

 ---

 ### 💡 About Me
-- 🎓 Student of Computer Science | Background in IT & Sales Infrastructure
+- 🎓 Student of E-Commerce | Background in IT & Sales Infrastructure
 - 👨‍💻 Learning full-stack development with a focus on **C# (.NET, MAUI)** and **Python**
 - 🎮 Designing a 2D action-adventure game
 - ☁️ Exploring cloud-based architecture for remote applications and data sharing